UNC Hospitals – Chapel Hill

 B.A., Psychology, University of Puerto Rico

 Ph.D., Academic-Research Psychology, University of Puerto Rico

 Certificate-Second Specialization Clinical Psychology

 Postdoctoral Fellowship, Adapting cognitive behavioral treatment for Latinas with bulimia nervosa, National Institute of Mental Health (NIMH)

-Dr. Reyes-Rodriguez is an Associate Clinical Professor in Psychiatry Department and adjunct faculty with the Center for Latino Health (CELAH) at UNC-Chapel Hill.
+Dr. Reyes-Rodriguez is an Associate Clinical Professor in the Center of Excellence for Eating Disorders, Psychiatry Department at UNC-Chapel Hill and Fellow of the Academy for Eating Disorders.
 She is a bilingual (English/Spanish) licensed clinical psychologist in North Carolina offering outpatient treatment for eating disorders, depression, anxiety and other emotional life distress issues.
-In addition to individual treatment, she also provides family therapy and couple-based therapy.
+In addition to individual treatment, she also provides family therapy, couple-based therapy and behavioral activation therapy for postpartum depression.
 Dr. Reyes-Rodríguez works with a wide range of ages (adolescents, young adults and adults).
 Her primary expertise is providing culturally sensitive interventions for Latino populations but also has experience working with patients from diverse cultural, race/ethnicity and sexual orientation backgrounds.
-Dr. Reyes-Rodríguez is also leading a cognitive behavioral therapy (CBT) group clinic for adult patients with major depressive disorder as part of the UNC Psychiatry outpatient clinic.